House music: Origins of the term "house"

-House dance
+Dance style

-At least three styles of dancing are associated with house music: jacking, footwork, and lofting.
+At least three styles of dancing are associated with early house music: jacking, footwork and lofting.
 These styles include a variety of techniques and sub-styles, including skating, stomping, vosho, pouting cat, and shuffle steps (also see Melbourne shuffle).
 House music dancing styles can include movements from many other forms of dance, such as waacking, voguing, capoeira, jazz dance, Lindy Hop, tap dance, and even modern dance.
 House dancing is associated with a complete freedom of expression.

-One of the primary elements in house dancing is "the jack" or "jacking" — a style created in the early days of Chicago house that left its trace in numerous record titles such as "Time to Jack" by Chip E. from the Jack Trax EP (1985), "Jack’n the House" (1985) by Farley "Jackmaster" Funk (1985) or "Jack Your Body" by Steve "Silk" Hurley (1986).
+One of the primary elements in house dancing is "the jack" or "jacking" — a style created in the early days of Chicago house that left its trace in numerous record titles such as "Time to Jack" by Chip E. from the Jack Trax EP (1985), "Jack'n the House" by Farley "Jackmaster" Funk (1985) or "Jack Your Body" by Steve "Silk" Hurley (1986).
 It involves moving the torso forward and backward in a rippling motion matching the beat of the music, as if a wave were passing through it.

 Social and political aspects

-Early house lyrics contained generally positive, uplifting messages, but spoke especially to those who were considered to be outsiders, especially African-Americans, Latinos, and the gay subculture.
+Early house lyrics contained generally positive, uplifting messages, but spoke especially to those who were considered to be outsiders, especially African Americans, Latinos, and the gay subculture.
 The house music dance scene was one of the most integrated and progressive spaces in the 1980s; the black and gay populations, as well as other minority groups, were able to dance together in a positive environment.

 House music DJs aimed to create a "dream world of emotions" with "stories, keywords and sounds", which helped to "glue" communities together.
 Many house tracks encourage the audience to "release yourself" or "let yourself go", which is further encouraged by the continuous dancing, "incessant beat", and use of club drugs, which can create a trance-like effect on dancers.
 Frankie Knuckles once said that the Warehouse club in Chicago was like "church for people who have fallen from grace".
 House record producer Marshall Jefferson compared it to "old-time religion in the way that people just get happy and screamin'".
 The role of a house DJ has been compared to a "secular type of priest".

 Some house lyrics contained messages calling for equality, unity, and freedom of expression beyond racial or sexual differences (e.g. "Can You Feel It" by Fingers Inc., 1987, or "Follow Me" by Aly-Us, 1992).
 Later on in the 1990s, independently from the Chicago scene, the idea of Peace, Love, Unity & Respect (PLUR) became a widespread set of principles for the rave culture.